Echo en abyme

 Whether it’s for remembering or misremembering, Delany’s use of iteration intersects every element of the novel—the syntax, diction, characters, settings, the narrative structure at large.

-The book’s construction utilizes DIN standards, a spiral binding, and the removal of covers and front/back matter to further embody Delany’s idea of infinity.
+To further embody Delany’s idea of infinity, the book’s construction was designed with DIN standards, a spiral or other circular binding, and the removal of covers and front/back matter.

 here, words in varying contexts are written twice